orgua/OneWireHub/README.md

 ### Plans for the future:
 - alarm / conditional search
+- debug tool to determine timings of exotic master
+- better interrupt-handling (save the state before disabling)
 - irq-handled hub on supported ports, split lib into onewire() and onewireIRQ()
 - test each example with real onewire-masters, for now it's tested with the onewire-lib and a loxone-system (ds18b20 passed)
 - [List of all Family-Codes](http://owfs.sourceforge.net/family.html)